Reinforcement Learning techniques for the flavor problem in particle physics: Quark and lepton masses and mixing from RL

 To enable rapid model evaluation, the framework incorporates an optimized software pipeline.
 A Python reimplementation of the Mathematica \texttt{Discrete} package—\texttt{PyDiscrete} computes Clebsch–Gordan coefficients with substantial speed gains.
 The \texttt{Model2Mass} package symbolically constructs the superpotential and extracts the charged-lepton, Dirac neutrino, and Majorana mass matrices for arbitrary finite non-Abelian groups.
 For parameter fitting, the \texttt{FlavorPy} package is employed, performing multiple short optimisation runs from varied initial conditions to avoid local minima while containing computational costs.

-The RL algorithm chosen for AMBer is Proximal Policy Optimisation (PPO), which trains two neural networks: a policy network for selecting actions and a value network for estimating expected returns.
+The RL algorithm chosen for AMBer is Proximal Policy Optimisation (PPO) that learns a policy directly and updates it carefully so it does not change too much at once.
+It uses a value function to help judge how good actions are, learns only from data generated by its current behavior, and uses advantage estimates to make learning more stable.
+By reusing the same data for a few updates, PPO achieves reliable learning without becoming unstable.
 The loss function includes value, policy, and entropy terms, balancing exploitation and exploration.
 Training is performed in parallel over 250 environments, each with a maximum episode length of 1000 steps.
 Evaluation of models occurs every few steps, with the evaluation frequency depending on the chosen symmetry group.
 The search is conducted in several theory spaces, such as $A_4 \times Z_4$ with up to five flavons, $A_4 \times Z_N$ with variable $N$, and $T_{19} \times Z_4$ with up to six flavons.

 Throughout training, the agent’s performance is monitored by tracking the $\chi^2$ fit to data, the number of free parameters, and other internal metrics, see Fig.(\ref{fig:RewardDiagnostics}).

 Comparisons with random scans reveal that AMBer significantly outperforms naive exploration strategies, particularly in the $A_4$-based theory spaces.